Fair Market Value (FMV): What Is It and How Do You Calculate It?

 Even if your neighbor’s house doesn’t seem as nice as yours but sold for a higher price, there could be other factors, such as the market trends at the time it sold, upgraded features, or its larger lot size.
 These differences will affect the price even if you have the same exact square footage inside your house.

-2. Get more detail with a comparative market analysis (CMA)
+2. Get more details with a comparative market analysis (CMA)

-When your real estate agent conducts a comparative market analysis, they look at everything that can impact your home’s value.
+When your real estate agent conducts a comparative market analysis (CMA), they look at everything that can impact your home’s value.
 This includes your property with all its amenities, tax history, the recent sales of other nearby properties, the neighborhood, school district, and market activity for your zip code.

-The comparative market analysis is summarized in an extensive report, complete with photos and comparable properties.
+The CMA is summarized in an extensive report, complete with photos and comparable properties.
 Pratt recommends using an experienced agent who won’t use “superior comparables” of upgraded properties that sold for a higher amount is best.

-“That’s where you sometimes run into disagreements with owners or sellers of a property and the appraisal — or the CMA — is you’re not comparing like properties.
+“That’s where you sometimes run into disagreements with owners or sellers of a property: [when] the appraisal or the CMA [isn’t] comparing like properties.
 You’re comparing a superior property or an inferior property to the seller’s property,” he adds.

 Accurate pricing is important, especially